celinelatulipe/ThinkLikeComputer/_sources/FunctionsAndFiles/ChapterAssessment.rst

    .. image:: Figures/cdq5-2.png

-   When this code finishes running, what will print?
+   What does the following code print?
+Be sure to examine the current state of the program what will happen on the next executable line.
 Select as many as apply.

 .. clickablearea:: assess_ch5_12_lh